-With the Gamma set correctly, the same basic approach is used to set Grey Scale/White Balance, this time focusing on the colour component, rather than the Luminance values.
+With the Gamma/EOTF set correctly, the same basic approach is used to set Grey Scale/White Balance, this time focusing on the colour component, rather than the Luminance values.

 Depending on the display, Grey Scale Balance may be called White Balance, or RGB Gain, Bias, Offset, Cuts, Drive, or similar for 2-point control, and may also offer multi-point control, from 10-point, or more.

-As already stated, for most home TVs the target colour space will be Rec709, which sets the expected Grey Scale Balance at D65, which is x:0.3127, y:0.3290.
+For most home TVs the target colour space will be Rec709, which sets the expected Grey Scale Balance at D65, which is x: 0.3127, y: 0.3290.
 In very simple terms the target for Grey Scale Balance is to set the entire grey scale range to these exact coordinates, using the probe readings as displayed in the Zoom Widgets, CIE charts, and the Actual Measurement values.